-Two Courses, One Goal: Push the Limits
+Different Courses, One Goal: Push the Limits

-- 9 km Standard Course
+- 9 km Standard Course: challenged both endurance and strength.

 But the 2025 edition added something new: the eXtreme category, with weighted vests — 8 kg for women, 12 kg for men — making the already brutal course even tougher.